PEOPLEFIRST

 Not one perspective on policy.
 The whole field, in conversation.

 Most coalitions sit one role.
-PFBHA's room has every kind of voice behavioral-health policy actually contains.
+The People First Alliance's room has every kind of voice behavioral health policy actually contains.

 Frontline care